aberkalns/CI-HMVC/HMVC.md

 page and the shopping cart, the shopping cart MVC can be loaded directly in the page.
 The main controller doesnâ€™t need to know about it, and is totally isolated from it.

-In CI we canâ€™t call more than 1 controller per request.
+In CI we can't call more than 1 controller per request.
 Therefore, to achieve HMVC, we have to simulate controllers.
-It can be done with libraries, or with this â€œModular Extensions HMVCâ€ contribution.
+It can be done with libraries, or with this "Modular Extensions HMVC" contribution.

-The differences between using a library and a â€œModular HMVCâ€ HMVC class is:
+The differences between using a library and a "Modular HMVC" HMVC class is:
 1. No need to get and use the CI instance within an HMVC class
 2. HMVC classes are stored in a modules directory as opposed to the libraries directory.

 Q. Is Modular Extensions HMVC the same as Modular Separation?

-A. Yes and No. Like Modular Separation, Modular Extensions makes modules â€œportableâ€ to other installations.
+A. Yes and No. Like Modular Separation, Modular Extensions makes modules "portable" to other installations.
 For example, if you make a nice self-contained model-controller-view set of files you can bring that MVC into another project by copying just one folder - everything is in one place instead of spread around model, view and controller folders.

 Modular HMVC means modular MVC triads.
 Modular Separation and Modular Extensions allows related controllers, models, libraries, views, etc. to be grouped together in module directories and used like a mini application.
-But, Modular Extensions goes one step further and allows those modules to â€œtalkâ€ to each other.
+But, Modular Extensions goes one step further and allows those modules to "talk" to each other.
 You can get controller output without having to go out through the http interface again.